Skip to Content

 Maryland is a state that will surprise you when it comes to rockhounding.
 Don’t let first appearances deceive you.
 You can find some beautiful rocks, minerals, crystals, gemstones, and fossils here, but make sure that the areas you plan on visiting allow collecting.

-TIP: We have all been there: realizing you are missing something not more than 5 minutes after you have embarked on a mineral hunt.
+TIP: We have all been there, realizing you are missing something not more than 5 minutes after embarked on a mineral hunt.
 Check out the list of must-have tools for rockhounding in the article below:

 The Complete Guide: All Tools You Need for Rockhounding